plum-umd/symphony-lang/autotools.md

 install at least one of them, otherwise you won't be able to build and install anything of interest.
-Installing The Haskell Tool Stack is necessary if you want to build and install the PSL interpreter directly on your system.
+Installing The Haskell Tool Stack is necessary if you want to build and install the PSL interpreter directly to your system.
 Installing Docker is necessary if you want to build and install the PSL Docker image, which lets you run the PSL interpreter inside a Docker container.